 Leandre Waldo, Director of Media Relations

-BURLINGTON, Vt. -- Champlain College's pre-college and college success initiative, Imagine College, will bring 30 high school students from Vermont, New York and New Jersey to campus in July to see first-hand what life at college could be like and how it might change their lives.
+BURLINGTON, Vt. -- Champlain College's pre-college and college success initiative, Imagine College, will bring 34 high school students from Vermont, Massachusetts, New York, New Jersey, Washington D.C, and South Carolina. to campus July 6-11 to see first-hand what life at college could be like and how it might change their lives.

-The six-day summer immersion program, which runs through July 12, is designed to help create greater college access for underserved populations, encourage them finish school, and help prepare them for a life of career and personal success.
+The summer immersion program is designed to help foster greater college access for underserved populations, encourage them finish school, and help prepare them for a life of career and personal success.

-The six-day "semester" program, now in its third year, is offered at no cost to all participants thanks to lead funding by Elizabeth Steele, an anonymous donor, and the Hendrickson Family Foundation.
-Pete Kranz '95 continued his commitment to his alma mater by joining other benefactors as a new sponsor this year.
-The Imagine College program is also supported by Champlain College's Vice President for Finance and Administration, the Office of Advancement, and is coordinated through the Champlain College Conference and Events Center.
+The six-day "semester" program, now in its fourth year, is offered at no cost to all participants thanks to lead funding by Elizabeth Steele, an anonymous donor, and the Hendrickson Family Foundation.
+The Imagine College program is also supported by Champlain College's Vice President for Finance and Administration, the Office of Advancement, and is coordinated through the Champlain College Office of Diversity and Inclusion.

 "Champlain College has a long commitment to access and success.
 This initiative is one more way Champlain is fulfilling its mandate/commitment to be 'in and of Vermont and to create pathways and pipelines to college under its access and success strategic initiative,'" Lambert noted.